Code-Institute-Submissions/stream2_project-1/README.md

 ## Overview

 ### What is this site for?
-This site is a site for a fictional candidate running for the office of Governor of California.
+This is a site for a fictional candidate running for the office of Governor of California.
 It is primarily focused on displaying the use of a data-driven website.
 ### What does it do?
-It gives general information about the candidate and allows users to contact them to various means including a contact form.
+It gives general information about the candidate and allows users to contact them by various means including a contact form.
 It also displays data from a school donations database taken from [DonarsChoose.org](https://www.donorschoose.org/) using various visualisations and charts.